SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 This is because - unlike with a structured data array - relative position in a mesh's 1-dimensional data arrays has no relation to relative position in space.
-We must instead perform specialised operations using the information in the connectivities present, or by translating the mesh into a format designed for mesh analysis such as VTK.
+We must instead perform specialised operations using the information in the mesh's connectivities, or by translating the mesh into a format designed for mesh analysis such as VTK.

 Such calculations can still be optimised to avoid them slowing workflows, but